FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/observables.md

 <a id="obs_para2"></a>

-As depicted above, observables representing only a subset of the particles may be stored in appropriate subgroups similarly to the `particles` tree.
+As depicted above, observables representing only a subset of the particles may be stored in appropriate subgroups similar to the `particles` tree.
 H5MD-NOMAD **does** support the organization of observables into subgroups (as discussed in more detail below).
 However, **grouping by particle groups is not fully supported** in the sense that there is currently no metadata storing the corresponding indices of the relevant particles subgroup.
 Additionally, since [only the `all` particles group is parsed](particles.md#the-particles-group), information about the named subgroup will not be stored anywhere in the archive. *Thus, we recommend for now that only observables relevant to the `all` particles subgroup are stored within this section.*
 <!-- TODO - not sure about this, it might be fine if you can add additional metadata that is stored -->

 ## H5MD-NOMAD observables

-H5MD-NOMAD extends H5MD observable storage by 1. specifying standard observable types with associated metadata and 2. providing standarized specifications for some common observables.
+H5MD-NOMAD extends H5MD observable storage by 1. specifying standard observable types with associated metadata and 2. providing standardized specifications for some common observables.
 The observable type is provided as an attribute to the particular observable subgroup:

     observables